 - the Family Violence Information Sharing Scheme (FVISS).

-2.2 Background information
+2.2 Background and information

 Child Information Sharing Scheme (CISS)

-CISS enables ISEs to share relevant information about any person to promote the wellbeing or safety of a child or group of children.
-All Victorian children aged birth to 18 years are covered under CISS.
-Consent is not required by any person to share information under CISS.
-CISS supports collaboration between services by working together to identify needs and risks, promote earlier and more effective supports and integrate service provision to improve outcomes for children and families.
+CISS enables ISEs to request or share relevant information to promote the wellbeing or safety of a child or group of children.
+All Victorian children under 18 years of age are covered under CISS.
+Consent is not required by any person to request or share information under CISS.

 Child Link